-The Faculty of Humanities will host three visiting researchers in 2019-2020 via the Marilena Laskaridis Visiting Fellowships.
+The Faculty of Humanities will host two visiting researchers in 2019-2020 via the Marilena Laskaridis Visiting Fellowships.
 The fellowships are sponsored by the Aikaterini Laskaridis Foundation, which is also the main sponsor of the Marilena Laskaridis Chair of Modern Greek Studies at the UvA and is held by Prof. Maria Boletsi, and are open to early- and mid-career scholars whose research engages with Modern Greek language, culture and/or history.
-The visiting research fellows will stay at the Faculty of Humanities for 4 months (two fellows) or 8 months (one fellow).
+The visiting research fellows will stay at the Faculty of Humanities for 4 months (two fellows).

 Smyrna in your Pocket: Memory of Asia Minor in Contemporary Greek Culture

 This project turns to a watershed in the history of modern Greece – its defeat in the Greco-Turkish War (1919-1922) and the population exchange that followed – as remembered in present-day Greece.
 On the one hand, it describes how family memories find their way into cultural representations and provide a language as well as a form for other reminiscences.
 On the other hand, it aims to show how those cultural representations participate in wider transformations that occur in the public sphere.
 Methodological tools developed in the field of cultural memory studies are coupled with insights drawn from history, psychology and anthropology.
 Within this interdisciplinary framework, the memory of Asia Minor emerges as reflective of present-day ideologies and responsive to contemporary concerns.